torvalds/linux/Documentation/arch/arm/kernel_user_helpers.rst

 Definition:

   Atomically store newval in `*ptr` only if `*ptr` is equal to oldval.
-  Return zero if `*ptr` was changed or non-zero if no exchange happened.
+  Return zero if `*ptr` was changed or analn-zero if anal exchange happened.
   The C flag is also set if `*ptr` was changed to allow for assembly optimization in the calling code.